Our Vision and Values

 IDL is a key feature of Curriculum for Excellence, which enhances the curriculum and is reflected in our contextualised planning.
 We believe that this approach towards delivering the curriculum brings about rich rewards, allowing for increased and improved collaboration across subject areas and leads to exciting and challenging opportunities for our pupils to make connections across learning within the context of Broad General Education.

 4. Opportunities for personal achievement

-Dunnottar School also host an annual “Celebration Awards Night” where personal achievements are recognised.
+Dunnottar School also host an annual “Celebration Awards Assembly” where personal achievements are recognised.
 The “4 A” Awards for “Always Academic”, “Always Artistic”, “Always Active” and “Always Kind” are decided through a nomination and voting process.
 Many other awards linked to each area of the curriculum are presented at this community event.

 Curriculum for Excellence identifies seven principles for curriculum design that are considered and used to evaluate the effectiveness of our planned learner experiences, programmes and resources.